alecervi/Coherence-models-for-dialogue/README.md

 ```
 python train_models.py -g Oasis
 ```
 You can find the generated feature vector files in the newly created path `experiments/Oasis/reordering/egrid_-coref/` , divided according to the train/dev/test splits.

+### Train

 Then, to train a model using SVM light you can run:
 ```
 svm_learn -z p experiments/Oasis/reordering/egrid_-coref/Oasis_sal1_range2_2_train.dat my_model
 ```

+### Predict

 To classify the test set using your newly trained model:
 ```
 svm_classify experiments/Oasis/reordering/egrid_-coref/Oasis_sal1_range2_2_test.dat my_model my_prediction
 ```

+### Evaluate

 Finally, to get the accuracy and other metrics reported in our paper for the newly trained model on the testset:
 ```
 python eval_svmlight_output.py --testfile experiments/Oasis/reordering/egrid_-coref/Oasis_sal1_range2_2_test.dat --predfile my_prediction